joelguittet/mender-mcu-client/README.md

 The examples provide details to generate properly the artifact to be used.
 The most important is to create artifact with no compression at all, because the mender-mcu-client is not able to manage decompression of the artifact on the fly (it is flashed by blocks during the reception from the mender server).

+Artifact are created using [mender-artifact](https://docs.mender.io/downloads#mender-artifact) tool.

+### rootfs-image

-To create a new artifact first retrieve [mender-artifact](https://docs.mender.io/downloads#mender-artifact) tool.
-Then you should follow the template below to create the artifact:
+Follow the template below to create an artifact intended for firmware update:

 ```
 ./mender-artifact write rootfs-image --compression none --device-type <DEVICE-TYPE> --artifact-name <ARTIFACT-NAME> --output-path <ARTIFACT-FILE>.mender --file <BIN-FILE>